-Medina County Park District Will Celebrate Its 60th Anniversary in 2025
+Medina County Park District Celebrates Its 60th Anniversary on April 19, 2025

 “We are incredibly proud to reach this milestone and are deeply grateful to the residents of Medina County who have supported our mission over the years,” said Medina County Park District Director Nathan Eppink.
 “This anniversary is not just a celebration of the past 60 years but a commitment to preserving our natural spaces for generations to come.”